Why is this important?

 You should make your complaint to the office that caused the problem.
 This could be the office that dealt with your claim, or it could be a different office where you made an enquiry and got advice.
 Benefits, tax credits and national insurance are administered by:-

-- for Housing Benefit and Council Tax Benefit, your local authority (the Northern Ireland Housing Executive and the Rates Collection Agency in Northern Ireland)
+- for Housing Benefit and Council Tax Reduction, your local authority (for housing benefit and council tax benefit in N.Ireland, the Northern Ireland Housing Executive and the Rates Collection Agency in Northern Ireland)

 - for other benefits (except Child Benefit and Guardian’s Allowance), the benefits office, job centre or Job Centre Plus, unless you are over 60